ArafathC/mean_copy/instructions/branch2.md

 ### GET the page

-When we load the `mainController`, the first thing we'll do is send an HTTP request to the server in order to get all of the todo items from the database.
+When we load the `TodoController`, the first thing we'll do is send an HTTP request to the server in order to get all of the todo items from the database.

 In `server.js`, we built a request handler `app.get('/api/todos'...` that returns all of the todos from the database with `response.json(todos)`.